 We have also instituted security protocols such as firewalls, intrusion prevention system to detect and stop threats and have separations for internet facing applications and critical internal applications.
-We periodically assess our IT infrastructure and applications to find potential security threats and remedy threats discovered as well as monitor critical applications and systems for any suspicious activity.
+We periodically assess our IT infrastructure and applications to find potential security threats and seek to remedy threats discovered as well as monitor critical applications and systems for any suspicious activity.
 We have internal policies for acceptable use of corporate systems, confidential data, email, mobile devices and passwords.
-We also have deployed tools such as 'data loss prevention' and 'identity and access management' to handle different threats and unauthorised access to our systems and networks.
+The industry in which we operate is susceptible to several threats, including identity theft, We have deployed tools such as 'data loss prevention' and 'identity and access management' in an attempt to handle different threats and unauthorised access to our systems and networks.